lochbrunner/chop-specs/README.md

 > Combine the top features of existing programming languages into one consistent and non-verbose and plausible programming language.

+All features of that language are specified by examples.

 ## Features

 * Dynamic memory allocation on the stack (bind to the scope; Under discussion)